sahilrajput03/sahilrajput03/learn-google-office-tools.md

 **Google Office:**
 - You can create a new line in an excel cell by pressing `alt+Enter` key.

+## Make two or three column view in google docs

+Help page from Google Docs: [Click here](https://support.google.com/docs/answer/7029052?hl=en&co=GENIE.Platform%3DDesktop)

+1. Click Format and then Columns.
+2. Select the number of columns you want.

 ## To have code block work using ` as it works in markdown

 Enable markdown from **Tools > Preferences > Automatically detect Markdown**.